 Also be sure to check out All Fluxx FAQ for more general questions.
 If you don’t see your question answered among these, please email us at:

-- Q: If we added Goal Mill as a promo to our Cthulhu Fluxx deck, can discard UnGoals along with Goals from our hand?
+- Q: Does Goal Mill allow one to discard UnGoals along with Goals from one’s hand?

 - Q: If my Doom total is negative (due to Anti-Doom) do I draw fewer than 2 when Draw 2 + Doom is in effect?

 - Q: How many times on my turn can I “reveal a fear” in order to draw and play an extra card?